open-atmos/PySDM/paper/paper.md

   and is the focus of @Arabas_et_al_2022.

 ### Initialisation of multi-component internally or externally mixed aerosols
-TODO (Clare) - discuss in brief each example, what example it reproduces, and what physics that involves

-The new initialisation framework allows flexible specification of multi-modal, multi-component aerosol with arbitrary composition.
+The new aerosol initialisation framework allows flexible specification of multi-modal, multi-component aerosol with arbitrary composition.
 The `DryAerosolMixture` class takes a list of compounds and dictionaries specifying their molar masses, densities, solubilities, and ionic dissociation numbers.